bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 </breezy-day>
 ```

-Now in our original page template code, we can simply render the component and that's that.
+Now in our original page template code, we can render the component and that's that.

 ```erb
 <is-land on:visible import="<%= asset_path 'islands/breezy.js' %>">